Skip to content

 3. Deploy

-Why does patch management matter?
+Why is patch management important for cybersecurity?

 • It strengthens your cybersecurity posture.